Please see the NYS Cluster Action Initiative website for current area cluster category.

 - Students may use designated and accessible indoor spaces to study while adhering to no more than 25% of maximum occupancy and engaging in personal prevention: handwashing, staying home when sick, wearing a mask, and maintaining 6-feet of physical distance.

-- Student organization travel for activities that are related to the mission and purpose of the group will be limited to the Finger Lakes Region as outlined by NYS for Fall 2020, and must be approved through Student Life.
+- Student organization travel for activities that are related to the mission and purpose of the group will be limited to the Finger Lakes Region as outlined by NYS for Spring 2021, and must be approved through Student Life.

 Student Organization Fundraising